 In my opinion appropriate action/insufficient action for the purpose of the valuation has been taken to ensure that as far as practical all potential scheme beneficiaries have been identified and data uncertainties resolved.
 The formal report on the actuarial valuation details my residual concerns where appropriate.

 A copy of the formal report on the actuarial valuation for the purposes of section 143 of the Pensions Act 2004 is attached.

-Signature .Date
+Signature Date

 Name

 Qualification

 Employer

-Issued: November 2021 23
+lssued: January 2024 23 Version: H8